mvdh7/mvdh7.github.io/_projects/500-geotraces.md

   </a>
 </div>

+## The Benguela upwelling zone

-My Masters student, Charlotte Miskin-Hymas, later measured DIC and TA for samples collected by R/V *Meteor* on a 2016 German occupation of transect GA08, in the Benguela upwelling region off the southeast coast of Africa.
+A few years later, University of Southampton Masters student Charlotte Miskin-Hymas measured DIC and TA for samples collected by R/V *Meteor* on a 2016 German occupation of transect GA08, in the Benguela upwelling region off the southeast coast of Africa.
+These results will be included in the next GEOTRACES Intermediate Data Product.

+## Upcoming Indian and Pacific Ocean cruises

+Following my [move to NIOZ](../../blog/moving-to-nioz), I'll also oversee analysis of the carbonate chemistry dataset from a series of forthcoming German GEOTRACES cruises in the Indian and Pacific Oceans.
+The first cruise, in July-August 2020, will cross the Indian Ocean at about the latitude of Madagascar, providing a rare opportunity to assess the marine carbonate system in a region that has become something of a blind spot in global monitoring in recent decades.

 <p class="text-center">
 {% include button.html link="/research" text="Back to research" %}